top of page

 We stayed at Alpentherme at Leukerbad, which is actually two hours drive away from Bellinzona.
 The reasons are: 1) the famous hotsprings and 2) the experience of driving both Gotthard Pass and the San Bernadino Pass (Passo del San Bernardino).
 Beautiful hotel with excellent spas and hotsprings backed by an incredible landscape.

-Bellinzona and its castles are easily accessible either by public transport or by car.
+Bellinzona and its castles are easily accessible either by public transport or by car from the closest international airport of Lugano.
 I believe it is easier to drive as Montebello and Sasso Corbaro are up in the hill and the hike up would be quite strenuous, although on the map they are really not far apart.
 I would suggest to stay in Bellinzona for two days to explore these three castles in full.
 The entrance fee to all three castles are CHF 28 Fr.

 The exciting part of this trip was that we drove past the both Gotthard Pass and the San Bernardino Pass.
 We came from the San Bernardino Pass and left with the Gotthard Pass and it was simply a wonderful driving experience, exemplifying what sceneries to be offered by the Grand Tour of Switzerland, which we were following.